The Business Processes Challenge

 Organizations often try to overcome broken processes by hiring superheroes to address the many obstacles to solving problems.
 Superheroes burnout, while processes stay broken.

 Every process serves a customer.
 Organizations rarely know the customers of their internal processes, what those customers need to succeed, and to what extent their internal processes are meeting customer needs.

 Supplier not understood.

-Every business process is also served by a supplier.
-Just like the customer, most process owners do not know the supplier to their process, what the process needs from their supplier, what the supplier is capable of providing to the process, and to what extent the process needs are being served by their supplier.
+Every process is also served by a supplier.
+In general, companies do not know the suppliers to their internal processes, what their processes need from those suppliers and to what extent process needs are being met.

-Because business processes frequently grow into existence without intentional purpose or design, they tend to meander across organizations through the development of “good ideas” that add extra steps, poorly designed tasks and additional work-around activities to accomplish what started out as a simple process requirement.
+Because processes frequently grow into existence without intentional design, they meander across organizations through the development of “good ideas” that add extra steps and additional work-around activities.

-Value added tasks are tasks the customer would be willing to pay for.
-Limited value tasks are those that are questionable for the customer.
-All others are non-value added.
-We study the value added, limited-value added, and non-value added task ratio for every process we build.
-When processes have not been previously developed and analyzed, we typically find that the value added ratio is in the 5 to 20% range.
+Value-added tasks are tasks the customer would be willing to pay for.
+When processes have not been fully defined and analyzed, we find that non-value added work is usually in the 80 to 90% range.